 General Admission Documents

-A non-refundable application fee of $40 is required for all degree-seeking students.
-International students and any applicant with foreign credentials that must be evaluated, will need to pay an additional non-refundable international/evaluation fee of $50.
-A $10 non-refundable application fee is required of individuals seeking certification, certificate, non-degree, or visiting student status.
+A non-refundable application fee of $55 is required for all degree-seeking applicants.
+Degree seeking applications with international credentials will incur a $90 application fee.
+A $20 non-refundable application fee is required for applicants seeking certification, certificate, non-degree, or visiting student status.
 Non degree-seeking applications with international credentials will incur a $60 application fee.
 In addition to the $55 application fee, a $25 non-refundable application fee is required for applicants to the doctor of physical therapy program.
 No application will be processed until the necessary fees are paid.
 Please note that a $30 returned item fee will be charged if the payment is returned for Insufficient Funds, Account Closed, or a Stop Pay has been put on the payment.

 Graduate Record Examination (GRE)

-The GRE is required to be on file in The Graduate College prior to admission consideration for some programs.
-The GRE may be required by other programs if the GPA is below the minimum required.
-Check for specific program requirements at http://www.gradcollege.txstate.edu/Prospect_Students/Pgms_Apps.html.
+Some programs require official GRE scores to be on file with The Graduate College prior to admission consideration.
+Official GRE scores may be required by other programs if the GPA is below the minimum.
+Additional information can be found on each program's catalog or web page.

-Applicants who are required to take the GRE for admission consideration should take the general portion (verbal and quantitative sections) of the GRE.
+Applicants who must submit official GRE scores should take the general portion (verbal and quantitative sections) of the exam.
 The writing section is also required for some programs.
-Subject examinations are not accepted.
+Subject examinations are neither required nor accepted.

 Graduate Management Admission Test (GMAT)